JohnWhy/DnD-Discord-Bot/README.md

 ex: !rem Treasure Gold Chain

-- !setk [dict] [key] [what to set it to] -- The clunkiness of this will be fixed later for easier management
+- !setk [dict] [item] [what to set it to] -- The clunkiness of this will be fixed later for easier management

 ex: !setk Skills AnimalHandling 6